YosysHQ/yosys/docs/source/using_yosys/pyosys.rst

 Pyosys supports CPython 3.8 or higher.
 You can access Pyosys using one of two
 methods:

-..
-TODO:: CMAKE_TODO

-   may still be pending further changes

 1. Compiling Yosys with the CMake flag ``-DYOSYS_WITH_PYTHON=ON``

    This adds the flag ``-y`` to the Yosys binary, which allows you to execute